BadmusAnu/chatapp/README.md

 # Chatapp
 Just a simple app chat to learn how socket.io works

-# Heroku app
+# GCP GKE Hosted app
-Chat is hosted in Heroku and available in https://pezzetti-chat-app.herokuapp.com/
+Chat is hosted on GCP GKE and available in https://pezzetti-chat-app.herokuapp.com/

 ## :rocket: Technologies